South Asian Americans: Cuisine

 South Asian cuisine has grown in the United States in the early 21st century, with the diaspora creating new kinds of fusion food.

+Padma Lakshmi is a television host, author, and entrepreneur.
+She is the creator, host, and executive producer of the docuseries Taste the Nation with Padma Lakshmi on Hulu.

 Entertainment

-Comedian and actor Hari Kondabolu is a successful performer in the US, famously known for his documentary "The Problem with Apu" which examined the implications of the cartoon character Apu on The Simpsons and its effect on young South Asian Americans growing up in US.
-Other notable actors and entertainers include Mindy Kaling, Padma Lakshmi, Hannah Simone, Aziz Ansari, Kumail Nanjiani, Kunal Nayyar, and Hasan Minhaj.
+Notable actors and entertainers include Mindy Kaling, Hannah Simone, Aziz Ansari, Kumail Nanjiani, Kunal Nayyar, Kal Penn, Manish Dayal, Avantika Vandanapu and Hasan Minhaj.

 Never Have I Ever, a South Asian American comedy drama featured on Netflix in 2020 created by Mindy Kaling and Lang Fisher.
 It's a show that has been noted for its representation of South Asians in America and a young woman's coming of age story and her connection to her culture and ethnicity.

 Nina Davuluri was the first woman of South Asian descent to become Miss America in 2014.

+Comedian and actor Hari Kondabolu is a successful performer in the US, famously known for his documentary "The Problem with Apu" which examined the implications of the cartoon character Apu on The Simpsons and its effect on young South Asian Americans growing up in US.

 Fashion

 Prabal Gurung, a Nepalese American fashion designer based in New York is an established name in the fashion industry.
 Anita Dongre has been a mainstay in India's fashion scene with her clothing and jewelry designs, but when Kate Middleton wore one of her dresses in 2016, she became a global name.
 She has a flagship store in New York City, and other celebs who have worn her creations are Beyoncé, Sophie Turner, and Priyanka Chopra.
 Naeem Khan is an Indian-American fashion designer based in New York City known for dressing First Lady Michelle Obama, Queen Noor of Jordan, and the Princess of Wales in his ornate gowns.

+Deepica Mutyala, an Indian American entrepreneur and YouTuber, is the founder and CEO of Live Tinted, a digital platform and beauty line focused on underrepresented beauty.

+Priyanka Ganjoo, an Indian American entrepreneur, is the founder and owner of Kulfi Beauty, a South Asian-owned brand available at Sephora.

+Akash Mehta and Niki Mehta, Indian American entrepreneurs, are the founders of Fable & Mane, known for its HoliRoots products and focuses on conscious, plant-based health care.